hibbitts-design/grav-skeleton-course-hub/pages/presentations/module-02/presentation.md

 ---
-title: Placeholder Slides - Module 2 Title
+title: The Process of UX Design
 ---

 [.text: alignment(center)]